How to Select the Best Pediatric Board Review in 2023

 We understand the importance of the question.
-Purchasing a Qbank for your Certification Exam, In-Training Exam (ITE), or Shelf Exam costs more than money.
+Now that the focus has been on self-directed learning due to coronavirus (COVID-19), purchasing a Qbank for your pediatrics shelf, in-training exam, or board exam costs more than money.
 Depending on the quality of the Qbank and the outcome of your exam results, it will save or cost you time.
-And time is the limited resource.
+And time is a limited resource.
+You may still have time to choose a Qbank, though here’s a reminder of the 2023 exam dates:

-Some individuals do not use a Qbank for their board preparation.
+Some individuals do not use a Qbank for their general pediatrics exam board preparation.
 Consider these questions if you think you may be able to forgo a Qbank:

-- Do you have the self-discipline to study on your own?
+- Do you have the self-discipline to study prep questions on your own?

-- Do you like curating your own curriculum around the American Board of Pediatrics (ABP) Content Outline by reading journals and using review books, listening to podcasts, or free content available on the web?
+- Do you like curating your own certification exam curriculum around the American Board of Pediatrics (ABP) Content Outline by reading journals and using review books, listening to podcasts on pediatric medicine, or free content available on the web?

-- Can you make the content relatable enough without a Qbank to remember it out of context for questions on the real exam?
+- Can you make the content and practice questions relatable enough without a Qbank to remember it out of context for questions on the real board examination?

 - How much time can you invest in preparing, and how much time will you invest?